EthanRosenthal/website-source/content/blog/serverless-event-collector/index.md

 Two years ago, I tried to build a SaaS product for monitoring machine learning models.
 Luckily for you, that product [went nowhere]({{< ref "/blog/starting-shutting-quickly/index.md" >}}), so I figured I ought to share some code rather than let it continue to fester in a private GitHub repo.

 The monitoring service was designed to ingest data related to model _predictions_ and model _outcomes_ (aka "gold labels" aka "ground truth" aka "what actually happened").
-The service would then join and clean this data and eventually spit back out a bunch of metrics associated with the model's performance.
+The service would then join and clean this data and eventually spit back out a bunch of metrics associated with the model's predictive performance.
 Under the hood, the service was just an unmagical ETL system.
 Glorified data laundering, if you will.

 Central to my operation was an _event collector_.
 Naively, I thought that many machine learning teams were operating in the world of real-time predictions, so I built an API for them to POST their predictions to on the fly when the model ran.
 [In reality](https://huyenchip.com/2020/12/27/real-time-machine-learning.html), most teams were operating in the world of batch predictions and still are (_pro tip: talk to people before you build things_).

-While maybe not useful for ML monitoring yet, I'm going to spend this post describing how the event collector works.
+While maybe not yet useful for ML monitoring, I'm going to spend this post describing how the event collector works.
 I feel like it's easy to read blog posts on companies' tech blogs with fancy diagrams of their giant system, but, when you go to build a system yourself, there's a giant chasm between vague diagrams and actual code.
-So, I've built and deployed an event collector just for this blog post.
+So, I've built, deployed, and open sourced an event collector just for this blog post.

-The event collector is powering the "dashboard" below showing how many people have visited this page and clicked on the `Click Me` button.
+The event collector is powering the "dashboard" below showing how many people have visited this page and how many have clicked on the `Click Me` button.
 The full code is provided in my [serverless-event-collector](https://github.com/EthanRosenthal/serverless-event-collector) repo should you want to replicate this yourself.

 {{< event_collector_dashboard >}}